MichailParaskevopoulos/the-met-collection-hadoop/README.md

 1. Compile the Java class files in your local machine using Maven (or another Java project management tool)

-2. Copy the JAR file to the Cloud Storage bucket of your project:
+2. Copy the JAR file to the Cloud Storage bucket of your project (this requires to have the Cloud SDK installed in your machine):

         $ gsutil cp /home/usr/my_Maven_project/target/met-object-count-0.0.1.jar gs://${PROJECT}/hadoop_job_files